Fully Augmented Links in the Thickened Torus: Volume density convergence conjecture

-{\bf Claim:} There exist $m>0$ such that $|\partial B(x,l)| \leq ml$ for any $x \in G_n$. \\ {\bf Proof of Claim:} By definition of F\o lner convergence, $G_n \subset \Gamma_{\mathcal{L}}$.
+\begin{proof} We begin by showing that there exists $m>0$ such that $|\partial B(x,l)| \leq ml$ for any $x \in G_n$.
+By definition of F\o lner convergence, $G_n \subset \Gamma_{\mathcal{L}}$.
 Babai \cite{Babai} showed that the growth rate for almost vertex transitive graphs with one end is quadratic i.e. growth of $|B(x,l)|$ is quadratic in $l$.
 Since $\Gamma_{\mathcal{L}}$ is a biperiodic 4-valent planar graph, it satisfies the conditions of Babai's theorem, and hence has quadratic growth rate.
 By definition, the vertices in $\partial B(x,l)$ are incident to vertices in $B(x,l-1)$, hence $|\partial B(x,l)|$ has linear growth rate in $l$.
-Therefore the claim follows.

 Thus, $|F_l^n| \leq ml |\partial G_n |$ and we obtain